The rise of technology has saturated the Internet with loads of resources for writers. We all have our faves. These are mine. Enjoy.

 Roll for Fantasy If you are a fantasy writer and want to conceptualize your world, check this site out.
 It’s fantastic!
 There are so many different tools you can use to design your own map.
 I created the basic outline of StellaVerum, added some terrain and geographical features, and then exported it to Microsoft PowerPoint to add names and labels.

 Author and map extraordinaire Jessica Khoury creates some of the most intricately detailed, exquisite maps I’ve ever seen.
-Not only does she create gorgeous worlds, she’s what I would deem a renaissance woman, and has a book (via Scholastic) coming out in 2019.
+Not only does she create gorgeous worlds, she’s what I would deem a renaissance woman, and has numerous published books to her name.
 You can see her current work on Instagram.
 Check out the stunning map she created for me here!

-MasterClass was a Christmas present from Hubs, and I love it!
-You can take classes from a variety of industry professionals for $180 per year, or pay a one-time fee of $90 per instructor (with lifetime access, which is what I have).
-I’ve taken classes with James Patterson, Shonda Rhimes, and my next class will be with R.L.
-Stine (I gorged on his books as a kid).
-Judy Blume also just got added to their list.
+MasterClass was a Christmas present, and I love it!
+You can take unlimited classes from a variety of industry professionals for $180 per year, or pay a one-time fee of $90 per instructor.
+I’ve taken classes with James Patterson, Shonda Rhimes, Dan Brown, R.L.
+Stine, Margaret Atwood, Judy Blume, David Baldacci, and Neil Gaiman.
 I think every writer, no matter what genre they write, has something to offer.
 You can always learn something new, and I make it a habit of doing so every day.

 Query Shark aka literary agent Janet Reid of New Leaf Literary is a must see BEFORE you start querying.
 Go through ALL of her posts.
 She breaks down the dos and don’ts, and you’ll soon realize why they call her the Query Shark.
 She’s the reason I started this website.
 Per one of her blogs, she says a fiction writer needs one.
 So, here I am.
-I just wished she represented fantasy titles.
 She’s clearly a badass, and I’m sure she’d be a hell of an agent.
 No doubt, she’s a shark for her authors too.
 Nothing gets past her.